TUS Airways

-Tus Airways is a Cypriot airline headquartered in Larnaca and based out of Larnaca International Airport.
+TUS Airways is an airline from Cyprus.
+It is headquartered in Larnaca and based in Larnaca International Airport.
 The airline was established in June 2015 and started flights from Larnaca on 14 February 2016.

 History

-Tus Airways was founded in June 2015 and is backed by investors from Europe and the United States.
+TUS Airways was founded in June 2015 by Israeli aviation executive Michael Weinstein, backed by investors from Europe and the United States.
 It was the first Cypriot airline to be founded after the dissolution of Cyprus Airways in 2015.
-Tus Airways began operations on 14 February 2016 with a Saab 340B operating from Larnaca to Tel Aviv and Haifa in Israel.
+TUS Airways began operations on 14 February 2016 with a Saab 340B operating from Larnaca to Tel Aviv and Haifa in Israel.
 In July 2016, the airline received its first Saab 2000 to increase capacity on its routes.
 In June 2017, the airline acquired its first jet aircraft, two Fokker 100.
-It subsequently bought five Fokker 70, bringing the total number of aircraft to 7.
-On 6 July 2018, the airline also launched its frequent flyer program “Tus & Plus”.
+It subsequently bought five Fokker 70, bringing the total number of aircraft to seven.

-In September 2019, there were reports stating the airline was going to close but the previous chief executive dismissed these reports and said that the airline “is not going to close, but it’s going to change.”
-It has been confirmed that the name TUS Airways will remain and that the airline will resume operations in summer of 2021.
+In September 2019, media reports suggested that TUS Airways might cease operations, but Chief Executive Andrew Pyne—who had replaced founding CEO Michael Weinstein earlier that year—issued a statement clarifying that the airline was only pausing most scheduled flights while it restructured and re-fleeted.
+Weinstein returned to the helm in January 2021, relaunching the carrier under a hybrid business model centred on an all-Airbus A320 fleet, which the airline continues to operate.
+By 2023 TUS Airways had become the largest Cypriot airline by fleet size, with five A320-200 aircraft serving scheduled and charter routes from Larnaca and Paphos.

 Destinations

-As of March 2023, Tus Airways operates several weekly scheduled flights from Larnaca and Tel Aviv.
+As of June 2023, TUS Airways operates scheduled flights from Larnaca and Tel Aviv.